pine3ree/processwire-processlanguagetranslatortwigsupport/README.md

 The Twig Intl extension will throw an Exception if the PHP intl extension is not enabled.

 Installation instructions can be found in the official PHP documentation.

+Go to module settings (Template Twig Replace Language Support) and activate the checkbox.